apache/tvm/docs/dev/relay_pass_infra.rst

 Relay features a series of optimization passes which improve performance metrics of models such as mean inference, memory footprint, or power consumption for specific devices.
-There are a suite of standard optimizations as well as machine learning-specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these passes are structured as a Relay-to-Relay transformation on the abstract syntax
+There is a suite of standard optimizations as well as machine learning-specific optimizations including constant folding, dead code elimination, operator layout alteration, and operator fusion, etc. Each of these passes are structured as a Relay-to-Relay transformation on the abstract syntax